StackVista/stackstate-docs/use/alerting/notifications/channels/webhook.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # Webhook

 Webhooks are custom HTTP callbacks that you define and run.
 They can take any action needed whenever a notification is opened or closed.
-For example by creating a ticket in a ticketing system that's not supported natively by StackState.
+For example by creating a ticket in a ticketing system that's not supported natively by Rancher Observability.
 Or by simply writing the notification messages to an S3 bucket for future reference.

 The webhook channel sends the notifications data as [JSON over HTTP](#webhook-requests-and-payload).